Shirke

-The Shirke is a clan (Gotra) found in several castes such as Koli, Maratha, Agri, found largely in Maharashtra and bordering states of India.
+The Shirke is a clan of Kuli Marathas.
+They primarily reside in Maharashtra and its bordering states.

 History

-The Shirke clan held Deshmukhi rights in the areas of coastal Konkan in present day state of Maharashtra and some inland areas of Western Maharashtra during 15th century under the Bahamani Sultanate and in 16th and 17th century under the successor Deccan sultanates of Adilshahi and Nizamshahi.
-During the Bahamani era, the seat of Shirke fief was at Khelna (Vishalgad).
+During the 15th century, under the Bahamani Sultanate, and in the 16th and 17th century, under the successor Deccan sultanates of Adilshahi and Nizamshahi, the Shirke clan held Deshmukhi rights in the areas of coastal Konkan, and some inland areas of Western Maharashtra.
+During the Bahamani era, the seat of the Shirke fief was at Khelna (Vishalgad).
 The Shirkes intermarried with the Surves and kept command over their regions.
-In the mid 17th century, Shivaji, the founder of Maratha empire got the Surve and Shirke to join him by force or by forming marital alliances.
+In the mid-17th century, Shivaji, the founder of Maratha Empire, made the Surves and Shirkes join him, by force or by forming marital alliances.

 The Shirkes were relatives of Bhosale rulers such as Shahaji, Shivaji, Sambhaji, Rajaram and Shahu.
-Although Sambhaji's wife, Yesubai came from the Shirke family, his positions were spied upon.
-Sambhaji and 25 of his advisors were captured by the Mughal forces of Muqarrab Khan in a skirmish at Sangameshwar in February 1689.
-Shahu married Sakwarbai from the Shirke family.
-Just like Tarabai, she was an ambitious lady and acted as an advisor to her husband.
-In the 1740s she had to fight both the Peshwa, and Tarabai for influence at the court.After Shahu's death in 1749, she was forced to commit sati under pressure from the peshwa, Tarabai and her own brother, Kuwarjee Shirke.

 The Shirke were relations and confidantes of the Raja Pratapsinha of the short lived Satara state.
-He also sent a member of the Shirke family to London to plead his case of restoring him to power in 1839.
+In 1839, he sent a member of the Shirke family to London to plead his case of restoring him to power.